ovh/utask/pkg/plugins/builtin/email/README.md

 ## Note

-The plugin returns an object to reuse some parameters in a future components:
+The plugin returns an object to reuse the parameters in a future component:

 ```json
 {